 ADVANCED SPECIALTY CARE

 At Advanced Specialty Care, our Clinical Audiologists do more than ensure you hear well – we focus on your total hearing health.
-Our affiliation with ASC’s Ear, Nose & Throat specialists ensures a comprehensive approach to healthy hearing, offering state-of-the-art instrument technology and qualified professionals.
-To schedule an appointment with one of our Audiology specialists at any of our convenient office locations in Danbury, New Milford, Norwalk and Ridgefield, CT, call us or request your appointment today.
+Our affiliation with ASC’s Ear, Nose & Throat specialists ensures a comprehensive approach to healthy hearing.
+We offer state-of-the-art instrument technology and qualified professionals.